Skip to content

 Koh Tao, Koh Phangan and Koh Samui form the Gulf island chain, and ferries run between all three in both directions.
 If you're travelling south from Koh Tao — the diving island — to Koh Phangan, you have both slow night ferries (usually departing Koh Tao in the evening and arriving Thong Sala early morning) and faster daytime express services.
 The same route works in reverse for heading north.
 Travelling between all three islands without returning to the mainland is straightforward: book each leg as you go or buy multi-hop tickets from travel agencies on each island.
 Koh Phangan sits in the middle of the chain, making it a natural base for exploring all three.

-Diving on Koh Phangan →
+Phuket to Koh Phangan guide →

 Ferry tickets & transfers